Saint Edmund, Downham Market, Norfolk

 Should you have any further Vintage Pictures of Downham Market

-which you would like added to this website, please contact Fr.
-James Mather
+which you would like added to this website, please contact the Rector.
+Thank you.

 St Edmund's, c.1890.
 Note: details of the 1872-3 refurbishment: